exavolt/exavolt.github.io/content/posts/flutter-how-to-use-futurebuilder-properly/index.md

 The part that might cause problems is where the future is obtained, that is within the `build` method.

-But why it's wrong to obtain or create the future during `build`?
+But why it's wrong to obtain or create the future during the `build`?

-In the example above, depending on the implementation of `fetchProductList`, the future might get recreated when the widget gets rebuilt.
+In the example above, depending on the implementation of `fetchProductList`, the future might get recreated everytime the widget gets rebuilt.
 Recreating a future on every build might cause some problems:

 - The widget will simply not work, i.e., the data from the completed future will never get displayed because the future keeps being recreated
 - Unnecessarily wasting server's resources if the future involves fetching data from the server